pkdone/practical-mongodb-aggregations-book/src/guides/project.md

     // Remove _id field
     "_id",

-    // Must name all existing fields to be omitted "card_name",
+    // Must name all other existing fields to be omitted "card_name",
     "card_num",
     "card_expiry",